marian-scientific/projects/03005 - Variable Time Ball Drop/FINAL_REPORT.md

 Results & Observations
 ----------------------
 After some debugging, the final concept A prototype was highly successful and repeatable in timing a user-set delay and subsequently triggering the output indicator.
 As a trial, one night I set the time delay such that it would go off between 5:50 and 6:00AM (this is not as simple as setting an alarm clock, because you are setting a delay, not a time, and you are doing so with limited graduations for the input potentiometer).
 The next morning, the acorn dropped into the cup at 5:54AM.
-With all of the inaccuracies of the manufacturing, tolerances in the electronic components, and inherent issues with RC circuit timing accuracy, the alarm went off at the appropriate time, and it was able to wake me up, though I am a light sleeper.
+With all of the inaccuracies of the manufacturing and marking, tolerances in the electronic components, the mental math of the time delay subtraction, and inherent issues with RC circuit timing accuracy, the alarm went off at the appropriate time, and it was able to wake me up, though I am a light sleeper.
 If I was a heavy sleeper, dropping a heavier ball onto a pie tin, instead of a cardboard cup, would produce a much louder sound.

 Concept B, leveraging a light-dependent resistor, did not represent an efficient mechanism of quantifying a delay of time, even one closely related to awaking in the morning, like a sunrise.
 However, this component has many better use cases involving light detection, which is obviously the purpose for which it exists.